QBiz Leads AI

 Source: Profound, 2026 (vendor data).

 The curve only goes one way.
-Profound's own summary of it is blunt: "Turn 1 is 2.5x more likely to trigger citations than turn 10, and nearly 4x more likely than turn 20" (Profound, 2026).
+On these figures the opening turn is roughly two and a half times more likely to carry a citation than turn 10, and close to four times more likely than turn 20.
 The opening question is where live search, and therefore citation, concentrates.

-There is one more figure that stops "win the first question" from being a single-winner game.
-Among the conversations that do include citations, Profound found about six unique citations per conversation, and roughly four unique sources in any single cited turn, with 66% of cited turns drawing on between one and four sources (Profound, 2026).
-The model triangulates.
-It does not crown one source and stop.
+One more point stops "win the first question" from being a single-winner game.
+When ChatGPT does search, it does not crown one source and stop; it reads and triangulates across a small handful of sources for a given answer, as OpenAI's own description of sending "one or more targeted queries" and returning multiple cited sources makes clear (OpenAI Help Center)[2].
 So owning the first question does not mean beating every rival to a single slot; it means being one of the small handful of sources the model reaches for when that opening search fires.

 What the first-question rule changes for you

-It would be easy to read all this as an interesting quirk of how a chatbot works.
-It is more than that, because of where AI answers now sit in everyday searching, and because of how the first answer shapes everything that follows.
+This is more than a quirk of how a chatbot works, because of where AI answers now sit in everyday searching, and because of how the first answer shapes everything that follows.

 Start with reach.
 A Pew Research Center analysis of real browsing data found that about six in ten US adults (58%) ran at least one Google search in March 2025 that returned an AI-generated summary, and that when a summary appeared, people clicked through to a traditional result link in just 8% of visits (Pew Research Center, July 2025)[3].
 This is independent data, not vendor marketing, and although it measures Google rather than ChatGPT, it tells you the same thing about the wider shift: the AI answer is now the destination for a large share of searches.
 People read what the machine assembled and stop there.